Mamba413/ROOM/README.md

-Robust Offline Policy Evaluation and Optimization with Heavy-Tailed Rewards
+Robust Offline Reinforcement Learning with Heavy-Tailed Rewards
 ---------------

-Reproducible code for the paper: [Robust Offline Policy Evaluation and Optimization with Heavy-Tailed Rewards](https://arxiv.org/abs/2310.18715)
+Reproducible code for the paper: [Robust Offline Reinforcement Learning with Heavy-Tailed Rewards](https://arxiv.org/abs/2310.18715)

 ### Summary of the paper